Highlights

 "We have even had to remove a dead person to be able to reach someone alive.
 It is hard, tricky work," he added.

-Some of the carriages had tumbled down an embankment of four metres, Sanz said at his press conference.
+Some of the carriages had tumbled down an embankment of four metres (13 feet), Sanz said.

 A passenger on the second train, bound for the city of Huelva, who gave only her first name Montse, told Spanish public television the train, "with a jolt, came to a complete stop, and everything went dark".